applivery/applivery-android-sdk/README.md

 * **Force update** if App version is lower than the minimum version configured in Applivery.
 * **Send feedback**.
 Your test users can report a bug or send improvements feedback by simply taking a screenshot.

+### Support
+Applivery SDK is fully compatible with Android v5.0 (API 21) and higher versions.
+However it will build properly from Android 4.1 (API 16) but the with limited functionality.

 ## Getting Started

 First of all, you should create an account on [Applivery.io](https://dashboard.applivery.io/) and then add a new Application.